JKirchartz/jkirchartz.github.com/_posts/2012-12-01-why-i-stopped-designing-in-photoshop.md

 ---
 layout: post
-title: Why I stopped designing in Photoshop
+title: "Why I stopped designing in Photoshop"
 tags:
 - Article
 ---

 When I was learning design I was glued to photoshop.